profshanks/profshanks.github.io/FYE_Retention.md

 > - First-Gen: 72%
 > - Not First-Gen: 79%

- That seems like a fairly significant difference, but it does not lead to an actionable prediction.
+ That seems like a fairly significant difference, but it does not ultimately lead to a highly actionable prediction.

- When we take this 72% retention rate and use it to try to predict which of the First-Gen students in the test-batch would actually come back the next year the results were unimpressive to say the least:
+ When we take this 72% retention rate and use it to try to predict which of the First-Gen students in the test-batch would actually come back the next year the results were unimpressive:

 |First Gen: 104  | Pred.
 Stay | Pred.
 Leave |
 | -------------- | ---------- | ----------- |
 |**Actual Stay** | 53         | 26          |
 |**Actual Leave**| 14         | 11          |

-**The "in the wild" accuracy of the prediction is only 61.5%!** Of the 25 first-gen students in this population who actually left, this algorithm only predicted 11 of them.
+The model accurately predicted the retention status in 64 out of the 104 cases; **the overall accuracy of the prediction is only 61.5%!** Of the 25 first-gen students in this population who actually left, this algorithm only predicted 11 of them.

-The accuracy for the non-first-gen students was a little higher at 67%, which pulls the average predictive accuracy for this survey question up to 65%, but we are still not too far from coin-flipping.

-This pattern holds for pretty much all of the probabilities generated from studying demographic factors alone.

 Since the random splitting of the samples introduces some noise into the predictions, it is helpful to run this algorithm say 100 times, with a different randomly-split population each time, and then average the predictive accuracy results: